 The fan noise might be a serious hardware malfunction if the issue persists despite trying out all the troubleshooting tips mentioned above.
 Visiting the nearest Apple service provider might be the best thing to do.

 If your MacBook (be it Pro or Air) fans have gone haywire, then we highly recommend that you should download Macs Fan Control.
 It a free software, which allows you to manually control and monitor the cooling system.

-With this fan control software, you can change the RPM value and fan speed in relation to the temperature sensor so that the fans don’t kick in until your Mac is really hot.
+With this fan control software, you can change the RPM value and fan speed of the temperature sensor so that the fans don’t kick in until your Mac is hot.